Helen Newell Garfield: Personal life and legacy

-In 1890, Helen Hills Newell married lawyer and politician James Rudolph Garfield, a son of President James A. Garfield.
+In 1890, Helen Newell married lawyer and politician James Rudolph Garfield, a son of President James A. Garfield.
 They had four sons, John, James II, Newell, and Rudolph.
 Their home in Mentor, Ohio, was called "Hollycroft".
 Her sons James and John served in the United States Army during World War I.

-Helen Newell Garfield died in 1930, aged 63 years, from injuries sustained in an automobile accident in New Hampshire.
+Helen Garfield died in 1930, aged 63 years, from injuries sustained in an automobile accident in New Hampshire.
 Her papers and her husband's papers are archived in the Library of Congress.
 Some of her teaching materials are in the papers of her son James A. Garfield II in the Western Reserve Historical Society.
 Garfield's school of speech reading is now the Cleveland Hearing & Speech Center, affiliated with Case Western Reserve University.